 Comparing performance across tasks, the paraphrase detection task achieved the highest accuracy in both the initial multi-task training phase and after individual fine-tuning.
 This could be due to the clear binary nature of the task (duplicate or non-duplicate) and the relatively large size of the QQP dataset.
 The semantic textual similarity task, being a regression task predicting a continuous score, had a slightly lower Pearson correlation compared to the accuracy achieved in the classification tasks.

-Table 2.
-Comparing TinyBERT and BERT-base
+Table 2 compares TinyBERT and BERTbase models, TinyBERT is significantly more compact than BERT-base, featuring 7.6 times fewer parameters.
+This leads to faster inference speeds and lower memory requirements, making it ideal for resource-constrained devices.